 Yogyakarta is known as an education city, attracting students from many areas in Indonesia.
 Based on the data from BAPPEDA DIY, there are a total of 126 institutions, both public and private universities in the DIY area.
-These universities have a collective student population of 640,658 (Khafid, 2023).
-According to Zubaidah et al. (2015), the majority of students prefer to further their studies in DIY due to the city's pleasant atmosphere.
-These students and university students who migrate to DIY contribute to the migrant population, so directly increasing population density Yogyakarta, particularly in urban areas which have universities or schools.
+These universities have a collective student population of 640.658 in pendidikan.harianjogja.com (Khafid, 2023).
+According to Zubaidah (2015) at Laporan penelitian pusat studi pendidikan dasar, menengah dan kejuruan, the majority of students prefer to further their studies in DIY due to the city's pleasant atmosphere.
+These students and university students who migrate to DIY contribute to the migrant population, directly SO population increasing density in Yogyakarta, particularly in urban areas which have universities or schools.

-From a financial point of view, the presence of a significant immigrant population in DIY offers numerous opportunities for local residents (Sugiyanto, 2004).
+From a financial point of view, the presence of a significant immigrant population in DIY offers numerous opportunities for local residents (Sugivanto, 2004).
 These opportunities range from providing accommodations and food services to transportation and various other necessities such as laundry services.
-A great business prospect is in offering souvenir, particularly those food/snack variety.
+A great business prospect is in offering souvenir, particularly those of the food/snack variety.